serebrov/.emacs/emacs.md

 - `C-x 3` - Split the window vertically
 - `C-x 0` - Close the current window
 - `C-x 1` - Close all windows except the current one
+  - Note: can go back with `M-x winner-undo`.
 - `C-x o` - Move to the next window
 - `C-M-v` - Scroll other window (useful for reading help)